-- MATURAL AND CULTURAL RESOURCES To provide for and promote the continued protection of our natural and cultural resources for current and future generations. - Goal 2: ECONOMIC DEVELOPMENT To support a growing and balanced economy that bolsters the community's position as a regional economic engine, offering high-wage jobs by ensuring a high-level of workforce adequacy; and to ensure community growth and development, which benefits all segments of the diverse population. - Goal 3: HOUSING To encourage access to appropriate and affordable housing options for all residents of all income levels. - Goal 4: LAND USE & TRANSPORTATION To ensure that the County's anticipated growth occurs in a well-integrated yet organized fashion, which protects our community resources, promotes efficient use of infrastructure and transportation facilities, and supports quality economic development. - Goal 5: COMMUNITY FACILITIES & SERVICES To ensure the provision of infrastructure, community facilities, and public services that support efficient growth and development patterns. - Goal 6: INTERGOVERNMENTAL COORDINATION To encourage coordination of planning efforts with other local service providers and authorities, neighboring communities, and state and regional planning agencies.
+- MATURAL AND CULTURAL RESOURCES To provide for and promote the continued protection of our natural and cultural resources for current and future generations. - Goal 2: ECONOMIC DEVELOPMENT To support a growing and balanced economy that bolsters the community's position as a regional economic engine, offering high-wage jobs by ensuring a high-level of workforce adequacy; and to ensure community growth and development, which benefits all segments of the diverse population. - Goal 3: HOUSING To encourage access to appropriate and affordable housing options for all residents of all income levels. - Goal 4: LAND USE & TRANSPORTATION To ensure that the County's anticipated growth occurs in a well-integrated yet organized fashion, which protects our community resources, promotes efficient use of infrastructure and transportation facilities, and supports quality economic development. - COMMUNITY FACILITIES & SERVICES To ensure the provision of infrastructure, community facilities, and public services that support efficient growth and development patterns. - Goal 6: INTERGOVERNMENTAL COORDINATION To encourage coordination of planning efforts with other local service providers and authorities, neighboring communities, and state and regional planning agencies. - Goal 7: BROADBAND To provide digital broadband and communications to ensure the current and future needs of residents, businesses, and industry with Tift County and the Cities of Omega, Tifton, and Ty Ty are met.